AmishaSharma12002/my-django-api/README.md

-Certainly!
-Here's the README template tailored to your GitHub username "AmishaSharma12002" and repository name "my-django-api":

 # My Django API

 This repository contains the code for a Django task that implements user registration, login, and additional functionalities.